wp-plugins/intelliads/readme.txt

 It will install a small 180X150 ad block which displays a message inviting advertisers to advertise on your site.

 Any questions or problems with the plugin?
-Leave them in the comments below, and I will answer them as soon as possible.

-== Installation ==
+Visit http://djalexplugins.weebly.com for support == Installation ==

 1. Upload `intelliads` folder to the `/wp-content/plugins/` directory .